Vrund1133/VrundRug/VrundRug/README.txt

 0530: Added navigation bar for my industry.

 0615: Modified Index.cshtml file in Home folder and created an page using html/css

+0619: Started adding Model.

+0623: Created Rugs.cs file and added field in it.

+0625: Installed pacage using 'Install-Package Microsoft.EntityFrameworkCore.SqlServer'

+0631: Created VrundRUGSContext.cs in Data folder.